-4

-Particular Relationship As at 31st March, 2020 As at 31st March, 2019

-1 Loans & advances recoverable

-Omaxe Limited Holding Company 226,771,827.68 225,559,859.68

-2 Bank guarantees given

-Omaxe Limited Holding Company 64,955,000.00 64,955,000.00

-3 Bank guarantees received

-Omaxe Limited Holding Company 200,000.00 200,000.00

-le Control
+Particular Relationship As at 31st March, 2021 As at 31st March, 2020 1 Loans & advances recoverable Omaxe Limited Holding Company 231,817,176.68 226,771,827.68 2 Bank guarantees given Omaxe Limited Holding Company 64,955,000.00 3 Bank guarantees received Omaxe Limited Holding Company 200,000.00 200,000.00 Corporate Guarantees (Amount outstanding in respect of Corporate Guarantee 4 given on account of loan availed by Holding Company) Omaxe Limited Holding Company 88,400,000.00 88,400,000.00

-Note 32: The outbreak of Coronavirus (COVID-19) pendemic globally and in India is causing significant disturbance and slowdown of economic activity.
+Note 33: The outbreak of Coronavirus (COVID-19) pendemic globally and in India is causing significant disturbance and slowdown of economic activity.
 The management of the Company have made its own assessment of impact of the outbreak of COVID-19 on business operations of the Company and have concluded that no adjustments are required to be made in the financial statement as it does not impact current financial year.
 However, the situation with COVID-19 is still evolving.
 Also the various preventive measures taken by Government of India are still in force leading to highly uncertain economic environment.
 Due to these circumstances, the management's assessment of the impact on the subsequent period is dependent upon the circumstances as they evolve.
 The Company continues to monitor the impact of COVID-19 on its business including its impact on customer, associates, contractors, vendors etc.

-Note 33: STANDARDS ISSUED BUT NOT YET EFFECTIVE
+Note 34: STANDARDS ISSUED BUT NOT YET EFFECTIVE

 The Ministry of Corporate Affairs (MCA) notifies new Indian Accounting Standard or amendment there to.
-There is no such notification which would have been made applicable from 01.04.2020.
+There is no such notification which would have been made applicable from 01.04.2021.

-Note 34: The Previous year figures have been regrouped/ reclassified, wherever necessary, to make them comparable with current year figures Figures in bracket represent those of the previous year.
+Note 35: The Previous year figures have been regrouped/ reclassified, wherever necessary, to make them comparable with current year figures.
+Figures in bracket represent those of the previous year.